 In the living area we had a dining table to seat four people, an L-shaped sofa and armchair.
 For entertainment, there was a TV with an inbuilt DVD player – hardly used by us thanks to the onsite facilities.

 Outside there was a grassy spot for me to park the car but not much more space.
 However, with a playground and soft play just a few minutes walk away it wasn’t an issue.

 Take a look at our review of another class of mobile home were we stayed during another visit.

 What the Tin Box girls’ loved about Hendra Holiday Park

 There’s something captivating about the North Cornwall coast and particularly Newquay.
 Thousands of families make it their destination of choice for holidays and beach breaks every year.

-I think my girls, aged four and two, would go nowhere else if we gave them the choice.
+I think my girls, aged four and two at the time we stayed, would go nowhere else if we gave them the choice.
 And I know they’d be suggesting we stay at Hendra Holiday Park again.
 Here’s why: